Thinking Through Crisis: Shakespeare and America

 In the aftermath of the American presidential election Professor Farah Karim-Cooper will be in conversation with Professor Ayanna Thompson and Professor James Shapiro.
 They will examine the dynamic between Shakespeare and social justice, autocracy, race, fear and crisis within the context of the contemporary moment in the US.

-During the event, which will be held on Zoom, audience members will be able to send in questions for the panel.
+During the webinar, which will be held on Zoom, audience members will be able to send in questions for the panel.
 The event will also be available to watch later on our YouTube channel.

 Ayanna Thompson is Director of the Arizona Center for Medieval & Renaissance Studies (ACMRS) and Professor of English at Arizona State University.
 She has written extensively on Shakespeare and race and her forthcoming book, Blackface, will be published by Bloomsbury next year.